HAMPSTEAD DOWNSTAIRS/CELIA ATKIN PRESENT

 Directed by DENIS LAWSON

-Running time: 1 hour 35 minutes without interval
+Running time: I hour and 30 minutes with no interval

 Box Office: 020 7722 9301

-Roy Williams’ gripping new play is a tale of growing up, lifelong loyalties and how sometimes, it is possible to choose your own family.
+Roy Williams’ gripping play is a tale of growing up, lifelong loyalties and how sometimes, it is possible to choose your own family.
+The Firm returns to Hampstead Downstairs following a sold out run in 2017.

-Multi-award winning playwright Roy Williams returns following Wildefire on the Main Stage in 2014.
-His other theatre credits include Sucker Punch (Royal Court), Sing Yer Heart Out For The Lads (National Theatre) and Soul (Hackney Empire/Royal Derngate).
+Multi-award winning playwright Roy Williams' other theatre credits include Sucker Punch (Royal Court), Sing Yer Heart Out For The Lads (National Theatre) and Soul (Hackney Empire/Royal Derngate).

-Denis Lawson returns to Hampstead following sell-out hit The Meeting, last year.
-Other directing credits include Little Malcolm And His Struggle Against The Eunuchs starring Ewan McGregor (Hampstead Theatre/West End) and The Anniversary starring Sheila Hancock (West End).
+Denis Lawson returns to direct his sell-out production of The Firm.
+Other directing credits include The Meeting (Hampstead Downstairs), Little Malcolm And His Struggle Against The Eunuchs starring Ewan McGregor (Hampstead Theatre/West End) and The Anniversary starring Sheila Hancock (West End).

 The Firm has been kindly supported by the Godwin family.